The I Can Centre is "A Kinder Society" initiative promoting respect care & compassion

 1) How many sessions will I need?
 CBT is a short term therapy.
 The number of sessions needed, depends on a range of factors, including the complexity of the presenting problem(s).
 Often people need between 6 and 20 sessions.
 Sometimes people prefer to have a longer number of sessions for personal development reasons.
 However, those that have completed the Stress Busters course are likely to need fewer sessions, e.g. general information is available through Stress Busters, with the 1-1 sessions then tailored to the needs and interests of each individual.
 Ultimately our goal is to empower people with skills, techniques and insights so that they then become their own therapists, well able to regulate and manage how they feel.

-2) How is CBT delivered?
-CBT can be delivered face to face or is also available via telephone and Skype.
-For Skype and telephone sessions handouts and materials can be sent via email.
+2) How is 1-1 CBT delivered?
+CBT can be delivered face to face (in person or via video).

 4) My reading or writing skills are not great – does this mean I should not attend?
 Sessions often include at least some writing or reading but please do not let any writing or reading problems put you off.
 Instead talk to us to find solutions.
 For instance, any session or homework notes can be recorded pictorally, and all therapists are happy to talk you through any mood survey in person.
 Tape recorders can also be used quite easily for homework assignments between one session and another.